hornster02/hornster02/README.md

 ***MSI Afterburner+RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons.
 Limiting FPS will significantly increase loading times in some games (Painkiller/...)

 ***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, possibility to enlarge the interface of games at high resolutions (e.g. the resolution in the game is 1280x720 and through the program it is set to 1920x1080 = the interface will be as big as in 720p, but the resolution will be 1080p) and force unsupported resolution into the game, refresh rate, FPS limit, AF texture filtering...
 Since version 2.55+ (2018+) in combination with DX11+Radeon, a bug in the form of white textures may occur (since 2023+ versions the problem seems to have been solved).
 Right mouse click will access advanced options.
 To enable the wrapper, the necessary DLL files from the dgVoodoo2 subfolder must be copied to the (main) EXE file of the game and then configured (dgVoodooCpl.exe) to create a "dgVoodoo.conf" for the EXE file of the game.
-An example for keeping the image sharp (not pixelated and not blurred through AA) in fixed resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear)
+An example for keeping the image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear)

 ***🟦 4GB Patch*** - breaking the 2GB RAM limit for 32-bit applications.
 Useful for some games where modifying the EXE file will increase the minimum FPS, speed up loading times and also prevent the application from crashing when playing for a longer time